influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 #### Configure Google authentication

-1. Follow the steps in [Obtain Oauth 2.0 credentials](https://developers.google.com/identity/protocols/OpenIDConnect#getcredentials)
+1. Follow the steps in [Obtain OAuth 2.0 credentials](https://developers.google.com/identity/protocols/OpenIDConnect#getcredentials)
    to obtain the required Google OAuth 2.0 credentials, including a Google Client ID and Client Secret, by
 2. Verify that Chronograf is publicly accessible using a fully-qualified domain name so that Google can properly redirect users back to the application.
 3. Set the Chronograf environment variables for the Google OAuth 2.0 credentials and **Public URL** used to access Chronograf: